wazts/goteamwin/README.md

 # goteamwin
-The source for Go Team Win Theme
+The source for Go Team Win written in for the Django frame work in Python.